jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 # Design

 The Azure Application Gateway can be deployed together with FortiGate in several ways.
 These different methods will be described as scenarios.
 The goal of this page is to document these scenarios and provide the necessary ARM templates.
-These ARM templates deploy a High Availability pair of FortiGate Next-Generation Firewalls accompanied by an Azure Application Gateway and the required infrastructure.
-It is based of the "Active/Passive High Available FortiGate pair with external and internal Azure Standard Load Balancer" template which can be found [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB).
+These ARM templates deploy a high availability pair of FortiGate Next-Generation Firewalls accompanied by an Azure Application Gateway and the required infrastructure.
+It is based of the "Active/Passive High Available FortiGate pair with external and internal Azure Standard Load Balancer template which can be found [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB).
 Please also review the documentation of that template for additional information and troubleshooting.

 # Deployment

-The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
+The FortiGate solution can be deployed using the "Deploy to Azure" button, Azure Portal or Azure CLI.
 There are 4 variables needed to complete kickstart the deployment.
 The deploy.sh script will ask them automatically.
 When you deploy the ARM template the Azure Portal will request the variables as a requirement.

   - PREFIX : This prefix will be added to each of the resources created by the templates for easy of use, manageability and visibility.
   - LOCATION : This is the Azure region where the deployment will be deployed